Jørgen Hansen Koch: Family and Hans Christian Andersen link

 Jørgen and Ida Koch belonged to Hans Christian Andersen's social circle.
 Andersen had an open invitation to visit the family for dinner on Fridays.
 Andersen also developed a friendly relationship with their children which continued after the parents' death, as did the dinner arrangement on Fridays.
-Andersen also new other members of the Koch and Wulff families.
+Andersen also knew other members of the Koch and Wulff families.

 Herman Wilhelm Bissen created a portrait bust of him in 1835.

 Jørgen Hansen Koch died on 30 January 1860 in Copenhagen and is buried in the city's Vestre Cemetery.